Citroën C4: Safety

-Second generation (2010; B7)
+Second generation (B7; 2010)

 Debut

 The second-generation Citroën C4 made its debut at the 2010 Paris Salon before it was launched in September.
 After its launch, it debuted at the Paris Motor Show in October 2010 and went on sale in Europe under the Citroën brand one month later.
 The new model was slightly bigger than the last and was only available with five doors.
 A three-door version was omitted by the French company because of the low sales of the previous generation three-door, and to avoid the risk of cannibalizing the DS3 sales.
 The derived first-generation DS4 (B75) was offered as a more stylish and luxurious alternative.

 Design

 Compared to the outgoing model, the average new design of the French line is less eccentric.
 In general, the lines are less rounded, the front is characterized by large clusters with aggressive design "cut" on the top and a "step" on the underside.
 Clearly visible in the front grille is the Citroën, formed by extensions of the central logo.
 The engine hood is made more aggressive by two longitudinal ribs, while the bumper, which is also aggressive, has a rather large mouth, flanked by two air intakes and two slots for the fog lights.

 The side view shows two longitudinal ribs, one just above the line of door handles and the other at the bottom.
 The tail is characterized by clusters that penetrate partially into the side and partly in the boot lid.
 The large bumper appears massive from the rearview but at the same time, it raises the threshold for overload.
 The dashboard of the second C4 series is characterized by blue-lit instrumentation in different shades, combining analog and digital technology.
 The dashboard, with the now ever-present display, is also modern in styling, and has some ribs, especially at the top, which complement the external lines of the bodywork.
 The steering wheel doesn't have a fixed hub like the first generation.
 The seats have a sporty design, with padded side panels, but offer little lateral support.
 The sofa is divisible according to the now familiar pattern 60–40, but it is not tilting.
 The luggage compartment offers up to 408 liters for the standard, expandable up to 1,183, by lowering the rear seat backrest.

 The second-generation C4 received a facelift in 2015.
 The hatchback stayed in production until early 2018.